AmeriCorps Members are Getting Things Done in Mississippi

 AmeriCorps members devote a year of their lives to make a difference; they’re serving in schools and after-school programs as tutors and mentors, providing resources and nutritional education to address food security issues and healthy living lifestyles, cultivating school gardens, completing 20 rehabilitations of affordable homes, and connecting veterans and family members of active military personnel to available resources.
 Members create lasting change by recruiting local leaders and volunteers, and training them to enact change in their own neighborhoods.

-In the 2015-2016 program year, 500 AmeriCorps members are serving in 10 programs to Get Things Done for Mississippi:
+In the 2015-2016 program year, almost 500 AmeriCorps members are serving in 9 programs to Get Things Done for Mississippi:

 Eighty-seven (87) AmeriCorps members serve as reading tutors for low-academic performing kindergarten through third grade students in 30 public elementary schools and early education centers across Mississippi.
 AmeriCorps members will be responsible for helping 60% of tutored students to achieve significant growth in reading skills equal to or greater than would be expected for 1 year as evidenced by student scores on the Renaissance Learning – STAR Reading Assessment.